liujingbreak/require-injector/README.md

 rj.on('replace', (moduleName: string, replacement: string) => {});
 ```
 #### "ast" event
-In replacement mode, requir-injector use Acorn to parse JS/JSX file into AST object, if you want to reuse this AST object, add listerner to this event
+In replacement mode, requir-injector use Acorn or Typescript engine to parse JS/JSX, TS/TSX file into AST object, if you want to reuse this AST object, add listerner to this event

 ### FactoryMap API